ldynia/workshop-containerized/readme.md

 # Singularity

 Even thought docker rocks!
-There are some aspects of it (due to its implementation) that will not make docker the best solution for your needs.
+There are some aspects of it (due to its implementation) that will not make docker the best solution for yours needs.

-[Singularity](http://singularity.lbl.gov/), is another containerized solution that addresses similar problems with different approach.
-The best part of it's that it utilizes docker images :) You will be astonished how simple it's to containerize your application (software) into it.
+[Singularity](http://singularity.lbl.gov/), is another containerized solution that addresses similar problems as docker but, with different approach.
+The best part of it's that it utilizes docker images :) You will be astonished how simple it's to containerize your application (software).

-In this section we will do exactly the same with singularity what we did with docker.
+In this section we will package our `fsa-analyzer` into a singularity image.

 ## Image